devops329/devops/instruction/alerting/alerting.md

 ![Alert thresholds](alertThresholds.png)

 With some metrics, such as request latency, you need to carefully consider outliers.
 If your request latency averages at 50ms you might consider that as successful.
 However, if you inspect the 99.9th percentile you might discover that those requests are taking 30,000ms.
 That means that 1 in 1000 requests are prohibitively expensive.
 Even then you might not consider this a problem until you realize that in order to render a web page you must make dozens of endpoint requests.
-If one in ten page renderings hit the slow endpoint then that means 10% of your customers are having an extremely poor experience.
+If one in ten page renderings hit the slow endpoint, that means 10% of your customers are having an extremely poor experience.

 ## Alert Rules